benborgers/www/posts/emotion-global.md

 ---
 title: How to add global CSS to Gatsby with Emotion
 date: 2020-04-02
+tags:
-tags: programming
+    - programming
+    - gatsby
 ---
 By default, CSS you add with [Emotion](https://emotion.sh) is scoped to the component where it was added.

 To add global CSS, use the `Global` component provided by Emotion:

 ```jsx
 import React from "react"